uiyuvi/docker-exercise2-simpleweb/Readme.md

     - specifying the work directory to keep container in organised

 **docker build -t iamyuvi/simpleweb:latest .**

 **docker run -p localmachineport:containerport(5000:8080) iamyuvi/simpleweb**

-go to localhost in browser to see output
+go to localhost:5000 in browser to see output